-Haitham Mohamedain is a labor activist and human rights lawyer who has been in pre-trial detention since May 2019.
+Haitham Mohamedain is a labor activist and human rights lawyer who was kept in pre-trial detention from May 2019 until September 2022.

 Prior to his arrest, Mohamedain worked with the al-Hilaly Foundation for Rights and Freedoms, the Egyptian Commission for Rights and Freedoms (ECRF), and El-Nadim Centre for the Rehabilitation of Victims of Violence and Torture.
 He has organized and led numerous social justice and democracy protests throughout Egypt.

 On May 18, 2018, unidentified National Security officials raided Mohamedain’s house in al-Saff district of Giza governorate.
 These officials arrested Mohamedain without warrant or cause and then moved him to an undisclosed location.
 The following day, Mohamedain appeared before the Supreme State Security Prosecution (SSSP), which accused him of aiding a terrorist organization to achieve its goals, inciting the Maadi metro protests, spreading false news and statements, and misusing social media platforms.
 The SSSP placed Mohamedain in pretrial detention, but on October 8, 2018, Judge Moataz Khafagy ordered Mohamedain’s release on probation until his trial.